Should I Become a Patient Registration Specialist?

 |Experience||1-2 years in a busy medical office setting; some employers may provide on-the-job training|

-Although a postsecondary certificate is not an absolute must, aspiring patient registration specialists who possess a high school diploma or the equivalent may choose to enroll in a postsecondary program in which they can earn a certificate in patient registration or health information technology.
-These programs provide the training and skills necessary to become successful in the field.
-Some of the courses that may be included in these programs are medical terminology, coding for medical offices and health care statistics.
+A career in this field generally requires some postsecondary training.
+So aspiring patient registration specialists may choose to earn a certificate in patient registration or health information technology.
+These programs provide the training and skills necessary to become successful in the field and may improve job prospects.
+Some courses often included in these programs are medical terminology, coding for medical offices and health care statistics.

-- Consider an associate's degree program.
-An associate's degree program in health information management or health information technology can provide aspiring patient registration specialists with additional opportunities to learn job-related skills such as data management, medical office supervision and reimbursement methods.
-An associate's degree is a requirement for certain voluntary certifications in this career field, which can be attractive to potential employers.
-Look for programs accredited by the Commission on Accreditation for Health Informatics and Information Management Education.
+While a certificate may suffice, it's wise to consider an associate's degree program in health information management or health information technology.
+This can provide aspiring patient registration specialists with additional opportunities to learn job-related skills, such as data management, medical office supervision and reimbursement methods.
+And an associate's degree is a requirement for certain voluntary certifications in this career field, which can be attractive to potential employers.
+So, look for programs accredited by the Commission on Accreditation for Health Informatics and Information Management Education.

-Most patient registration specialist positions require applicants to have at least 1-2 years of previous work experience.
-Working in a medical office, hospital or other health-related setting helps prospective patient registration specialists acquire relevant work experience that prepares them for their future.
+Most patient registration specialist positions require applicants to have at least 1-2 years of work experience.
+Working in a medical office, hospital or other health-related setting helps prospective patient registration specialists acquire relevant work experience.
 Alternatively, some employers provide on-the-job training.
-Individuals should be on the lookout for those positions and apply for them when possible.

-- Take the time to learn medical terminology and understand various health insurance plans while working.
-While gaining relevant work experience, individuals should make it a point to understand medical terminology and learn about different health insurance plans.
+Here's a tip for success: Take the time to learn medical terminology and understand various health insurance plans while working.
+While gaining relevant work experience, individuals should make it a point to learn medical terminology and learn about different health insurance plans.
 Both are extremely important when it comes to securing a job in patient registration.

 Once individuals have acquired enough work experience, they may choose to apply for patient registration specialist positions in hospitals, physicians' offices and medical clinics.
 Those who have successfully completed on-the-job training may be able to secure patient registration specialist positions as soon as their training is complete.